 This shift has been happening for several years, but learning and research institutions are especially under pressure now, as they are forced to move classes and other educational opportunities fully online.

-It is because of these new circumstances that we’re excited to introduce Intrinio Academic – our new data solution for learning and research institutions.
-Intrinio Academic is not only a web-based platform that makes it easy for students, faculty, researchers, and administrators to access data remotely, it’s also a suite of tools that helps finance students learn computer science skills and prepare for some of the most in-demand jobs on the market.
+It is because of these new circumstances that we’re excited to introduce Intrinio Academic – our new financial data platform for universities.
+Intrinio Academic is not only a web-based platform that makes it easy for students, faculty, researchers, and administrators to access data remotely, it’s also a suite of tools that helps finance students learn data analytics skills and prepare for some of the most in-demand jobs on the market.

 These hybrid jobs are in high demand, they pay well, and they’re more accessible than ever before.
 Programming technologies are becoming easier to learn for professionals in other fields, like finance.
 This growth in accessibility also means that employers expect employees in all departments to provide analytic insights.
 Businesses have access to massive amounts of data, and they need people who can analyze that information efficiently and make decisions that produce results.